shawna-p/mysterious-messenger/docs/cg-albums.rst

 Typically thumbnails are 150x150 px.
 If one is not provided, the given CG is cropped and resized to the appropriate size.

+The full list of arguments to the Album definition is below:

+`img`
+    A Displayable, typically a string with the name of the image for this CG as it should appear in the album.

+`thumbnail`
+    Optional.
+An image path or displayable for the thumbnail as it should appear in the Gallery.
+Should be 155x155 pixels.

+`locked_img`
+    Optional.
+The file path to the image that will be used as the "locked" thumbnail icon in the gallery.
+Should be 155x155 pixels.
+Typically has a "?" or a locked symbol somewhere to indicate this gallery image hasn't been unlocked yet.

+`chat_img`
+    Optional.
+A Displayable (typically an image path or string containing the name of a defined image) which will be shown to the player at full-size in the chatroom only.
+The supplied `img` field will be used when viewing this image full-size in the gallery instead.

+    Use this to do things like supply blurry or edited CGs in the chatroom, but provide their regular unedited version in the gallery.

 Large Thumbnails
 -----------------